stefansundin/shrimp/README.md

     	A map of metadata to store with the object in S3.
 (JSON syntax is not supported) -mfa-duration duration
-    	MFA duration. shrimp will prompt for another code after this duration. (max "12h") (default 1h0m0s) -no-sign-request
+    	MFA duration. shrimp will prompt for another code after this duration. (max "12h") (default 1h0m0s) -mfa-secret
+    	Provide the MFA secret and shrimp will automatically generate TOTP codes. (useful if the upload takes longer than the allowed assume role duration)
+  -no-sign-request
     	Do not sign requests.
 This does not work if used with AWS, but may work with other S3 APIs.
   -no-verify-ssl